31 March 2022

 Community projects, public open space, active transport networks and community assets such as hubs, playgrounds, sport and recreation facilities, and creative spaces are important components of liveable, attractive and well-functioning precincts.

 During SRL East’s construction phase, the Victorian Government wants to support, strengthen and enhance healthy, safe and sustainable local communities and places in the SRL East Precincts surrounding the future stations at Cheltenham, Clayton, Monash, Glen Waverley, Burwood and Box Hill and in other areas in the vicinity of SRL East surface infrastructure.

 To achieve this, a $250 million SRL Community Projects Fund (the Fund) has been established to support initiatives both big and small that build on current community needs while ensuring SRL Precincts are ready for the changes over time that will accompany the new rail line.

-The Fund aims to increase social amenity in SRL East Precincts to support healthy, safe, sustainable communities across four broad funding areas:
+The Fund aims to increase social amenity in SRL East Precincts across 4 broad funding areas:

 - Community Support, including local sport, festivals and events, and community group led projects

 - Community Infrastructure, including playgrounds, creative spaces and community hubs

 - Active Transport, including cycling paths, walking trails and public transport access